 2013 BMW X5 Performance

-Overall, reviewers say the 2013 BMW X5's performance is one of its high points, with great handling and plenty of power from even its base engine.
-Testers write that the X5's handling is sportier than almost any other SUV, although its firm ride may not be comfortable enough for drivers looking for a more plush driving experience.
+Overall, reviewers say the 2013 BMW X5's performance is one of its high points, adding that it has great handling and plenty of power.
+Testers write that the X5 has sportier handling than almost any other SUV, although its firm ride may not be comfortable enough for drivers looking for a plush driving experience.
 The X5 M turns performance up even further, with a powerful turbocharged V8 engine and even better handling.

 - "Piloting the X5 is a lot like driving a BMW sedan that is wearing platform shoes.
 Solid, powerful, with handling that will shame many cars." -- Car and Driver

 - "It's in these extreme circumstances when the X5 really proves itself, demonstrating a staggering degree of stability and handling prowess for something so big and heavy.
 It may not be the sort of SUV that ad agencies will show fording a river or climbing a rocky mountain trail, but the X5 has a toughness and solidity all its own." -- Edmunds